PtolemyLovesYou/ptolemy/README.md

 docker compose up
 ```

+You should be able to access the experimental Streamlit app at `http://localhost:8501`.

 ## Run locally
 To run outside of Docker, you must have `uv` and `cargo` installed.
 You must also have a Postgres instance running available at `http://localhost:5432`.
 If the user credentials for the Postgres instance are different than those in `.cargo/config.toml`, you can override them by exporting them as environment variables.